SrTobi/BeeDownloader/README.md

+19.10.2019: This project is not maintained.
+I don't use MusicBee anymore and don't even have the developer tools on my computer.
+Please feel free to fork it.
+The main reason why it does not work might be the [YoutubeExtractor library](https://github.com/flagbug/YoutubeExtractor), which seems to be abandoned as well.
+There are however many forks of it, so you might be able to find one that is working.

 # BeeDownloader

 This plugin adds a downloader to MusicBee, which enables you to download videos from youtube, extract their audio tracks and automatically